kscottj/JavaWebGen/readme.markdown

 ## Webform

 This classes where inspired by the Python Django Project.
-It will create a web form that is can provide client(JQuery validate) and Server validation.
+It will create a web form that provide client(JQuery validate) and Server validation.
-In Addition it can rener itself as valid HTML5 using a bootstrap based sytlesheet by default.
+In Addition, it can rener itself as valid HTML5 using a bootstrap based sytlesheet by default.

 ###Java WebController or Servlet code

+Example
 ```
 BookForm form= new BookForm(req);
 Book databean=getDataBean(req);